Thank you for your participation – we are no longer accepting abstract and workshop proposal submissions!

 - Conference abstracts which have been accepted for presentation may be made available online and also may be viewable to the public following the conference.

-To download the hi-res version of the WMMC’19 logo for your presentation, please click the logo below:
+Click to download the appropriate hi-res WMMC’19 logo for your presentation: